-Majority of Poles and Hungarians don't see their country as democratic, new study shows - Kafkadesk
+Majority of Poles and Hungarians don't see their country as democratic, new study shows

-Warsaw, Poland – A majority of the population in Poland and Hungary do not see their respective countries as democratic, a new study has shown.
+Warsaw, Poland – A majority of Poles and Hungarians do not see their respective countries as democratic, a new study has shown.

 According to the Democracy Perception Index (DPI), published last month and based on surveys conducted in 53 countries around the world from April to June, only a minority of Poles (38%) and Hungarians (36%) believe their countries are democratic.